aviks/GameZero.jl/README.md

 This is an early release.
 Please try to make new games, and [report](https://github.com/aviks/GameZero.jl/issues) any bugs, usability issues or missing features.
 We particularly welcome more games in the [GZExamples](https://github.com/SquidSinker/GZExamples) repository.

 ## Acknowledgement
 The design of this library is inspired by the python package [PyGameZero](https://pygame-zero.readthedocs.io) by [Daniel Pope](https://github.com/lordmauve).
 Much of the design however has been changed to make things more Julian, and the implementation is independent.

+GameZero uses [SDL2](https://www.libsdl.org/) via the [Julia wrapper](https://github.com/jonathanBieler/SimpleDirectMediaLayer.jl).